mariadb-corporation/MaxScale/maxgui/README.md

 ## App translation

 Create a json file in `src/locales`.
-For example: `es.json` Copy everything in `src/locales/en.json` file and paste to `es.json` then .... translate it Change the value of VUE_APP_I18N_LOCALE in `.env` file to the desire locale
+For example: `es.json` Copy everything in `src/locales/en.json` file and paste to `es.json` then translate it.
+Change the value of VUE_APP_I18N_LOCALE in `.env` file to the desire locale.

 #### browserslist